-Waste diversion rates seem to plateau at approximately 40%, a trend seen among all sites in the Lower Mainland.
-Some reasons for this stall are outside of Providence's control, such as recycling markets not accepting many of the materials produced in health care.
-However Providence can also take more aggressive action to reduce garbage waste and look for new streams of recycling.
+Waste-diversion rates seem to plateau at approximately 40%, a trend seen at all sites in the Lower Mainland.
+Some reasons for this stall are outside of Fraser Health's control, such as recycling markets not accepting many of the materials produced in health care.
+However, Fraser Health can also take more aggressive action to reduce garbage waste and look for new streams of recycling.